We know why you’re here — you already look good, so you want to smell good as well. Everyone wants to smell good, of course.

 7. Hugo Boss In Motion Cologne – The Best Fruity Scent For Men

-Hugo Boss in Motion is an orange smelling cologne may not be the first thing that comes to mind when a man like you looks for his new favorite scent, but if you feel like every other men’s cologne smells too similar, why not try Hugo Boss Boss in Motion?
+Hugo Boss in Motion is an orange-smelling cologne that may not be the first thing that comes to mind when a man like you looks for his new favorite scent, but if you feel like every other men’s cologne smells too similar, why not try Hugo Boss Boss in Motion?
 We guarantee that you’ve never smelled anything like this, and it may just end up being a sleeper favorite.

-Hugo Boss’s Boss in Motion opens its salvo with top notes of fizzy orange and citrus that take you by surprise and then gives way to heart notes of cinnamon, nutmeg, and cardamom to flesh out the fragrance’s masculine character.
+Hugo Boss’s Boss in Motion opens its salvo with top notes of fizzy orange and citrus that take you by surprise and then give way to heart notes of cinnamon, nutmeg, and cardamom to flesh out the fragrance’s masculine character.
 (It’s the hint of manliness you’re looking for after the light citrus opening.)
 When that’s all said and done, all that remains are base notes of musk and woody scents.

 While it’s not your usual men’s fragrance, you ought to give it a shot.
 Reports say women really like it because it’s both light and manly in one package, and if your aim is to impress the ladies in your life, you can’t go wrong with a bottle of the Boss in Motion cologne.